srijanone/ezdevportal/modules/custom/ezdevportal_base/README.md

 ## Introduction

-This module basically manages the customisation of faq features.
+This module extends the functionality by providing common hooks and plugins.
+It also provides some common blocks like Action Content and Banner Content Blocks.

 ### Key Features:

-  * It provides customisations related to faq features.
+  * It provides various common hooks and plugins.
+  * It also provides some common blocks like Action Content and Banner Content Blocks.

 ## Requirements